 Multiply the major diameter by 180 and divide the answer by the outer radius.
 Record the result, which is the angle in degrees that you will use to complete the pattern.
 For example, if the major diameter is 8 inches and the outer radius is 12.65 inches, the angle is 114 degrees.

 Draw a radius from the center to the outer edge of the larger circle.
 Use a protractor to measure the calculated angle, starting from this radius, and mark the angle on the paper.
 Draw a second radius at the marked angle, from the center to the outer edge of the larger circle.
 For example, if the calculated angle is 114 degrees, draw two radii with 114 degrees between them.

 Form the pattern carefully into the shape of the reducer.
 Check that the dimensions are correct.
-Lay the pattern flat on a sheet of metal or plastic, depending on your choice of material.
+Lay the pattern flat on a piece of sheet metal.
 Draw around the outside of the pattern with a permanent marker.
 Remove the pattern.

-Cut around the marked pattern using tools that are suitable for your chosen material.
+Cut around the marked pattern with metal snips.
 Use appropriate personal protective equipment while you are cutting.
-Remove any sharp edges from the cut piece.
+Gently file any sharp edges with a fine metal file.

 Step 12: Shape, Clamp, and Rivet